How to Brew Your Best Cup of Coffee at Home

-Add your grounds to the French press and freshly boiled water (again, let it sit for 30 seconds after coming to the boil!) to come roughly halfway up the side of the cafetiere.
+Add your grounds to the French press and freshly boiled water (again, let it sit for 30 seconds after boiling) to come roughly halfway up the side of the cafetière.
 Let this sit for about a minute, then give it a stir before topping up the rest of the water.
 Leave to brew for about 4 minutes or so, then press down the plunger, nice and slowly.
 Congratulations, you’ve nailed the French press method.

 Brew Your Best Cup of Coffee using a Pour Over

-Initially pour just enough to soak your beans, wait about 30 seconds and then continue pouring the rest of your water.
+Initially, pour just enough to soak your beans, wait about 30 seconds and then continue pouring the rest of your water.
 This sounds really science-y, but you want your overall brew time to run between 3 and 4 minutes, depending on how dark your roast is.
-So, ensure you hit this time by keeping a timer going and make sure you don’t pour too quickly.
-This time includes the time it takes for all of your water to drip through, which can take up to a full minute to come through.
+Ensure you hit this time by keeping a timer going and make sure you don’t pour too quickly.
+This includes the time it takes for all of your water to drip through, which can take up to a full minute to come through.

 Brew Your Best Cup of Coffee in a Stove Top Espresso (Moka Pot)